Lars Nootbaar Player Props: Cardinals vs. Marlins

-Lars Nootbaar -- with an on-base percentage of .262 in his past 10 games, 96 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Braxton Garrett on the hill, on July 3 at 6:40 PM ET.
+Lars Nootbaar -- with an on-base percentage of .293 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Miami Marlins, with Jesus Luzardo on the mound, on July 4 at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Yankees.
+He had a one-hit performance in his last game (1-for-3) against the Marlins.

 Lars Nootbaar Game Info & Props vs. the Marlins